Taki Saito: Personal life

 Saito was born in Shizuoka Prefecture, Japan.
 The family then moved to Paris, France, where they remained until Taki was 13 years old.
 The family then moved to Manila, Philippines where they have remained ever since.

-She is now currently living in Tokyo, Japan, since Oct 2018.
-Taki’s mother is half-Japanese and Spanish/Filipino, while her biological father is of Brazilian and Japanese descent, whom she never met personally.
+She is now currently living in Tokyo, Japan, since October 2018.
+Taki's mother is Spanish of Japanese and Filipino descent, while her biological father is Brazilian of Japanese descent, whom she never met personally.

 Even though she grew up abroad, she is fluent in speaking Tagalog because instead of studying in an international school, she studied in Colegio San Agustin - Southwoods for her to be familiar with the Filipino language.
 She also studied at Brent International School.